Promotion Agreements Solicitors

 When negotiating promotion agreements we carefully explore issues such as the degree of control and involvement both parties want in the project, continued rights to use land during the planning process, and the obligations to be placed on both parties.

-Clients who work with Longmores to establish rural promotion agreements often also work with us to buy and sell commercial property or resolve their commercial property disputes [hyperlinks to other sub-service pages].
+Clients who work with Longmores to establish rural promotion agreements often also work with us to buy and sell commercial property or resolve their commercial property disputes.

 Maximising client control in a promotion agreement, ensuring that our client retained control over important aspects of the planning strategy and proposed scheme, without jeopardising the desired outcome for the promoter.